AdobeDocs/analytics.en/help/implement/vars/page-vars/prop.md

 ## Props using the Web SDK

 Props are [mapped for Adobe Analytics](https://experienceleague.adobe.com/docs/analytics/implementation/aep-edge/variable-mapping.html) under the XDM fields `_experience.analytics.customDimensions.props.prop1` to `_experience.analytics.customDimensions.props.prop75`.
-Note that list props are specified in a separate set of fields.
-See below for details.
+List props are specified in a separate set of fields.

 ## Props using the Adobe Analytics extension